American School Hong Kong

+Curriculum

 ASHK delivers an American education program, adapted for the local and international student body in Hong Kong.

+From Kindergarten to Grade 10, ASHK's curriculum aligns with the US Common Core standards for Math and English, the Next Generation Science Standards (NGSS), and the American Education Reaches Out (AERO) guidelines for Social Studies.
+For students in grades 11 and 12, ASHK offers the International Baccalaureate (IB) Diploma Programme (DP).

+STEAM Program

+STEAM lessons are based on the Next Generation Science Standards and use the 5E Model (Engage, Explore, Explain, Elaborate, and Evaluate) along with the Engineering Design Process (Ask, Imagine, Plan, Create, and Improve).

+Chinese Program

+There are four streams with simplified characters taught in Chinese Foundation Level (CFL) and Chinese Standard Level (CSL), while traditional characters are used in Chinese Higher Level (CHL) and Chinese Advanced Level (CAL).

 Background

 In a 2014 school allocation exercise organized by the Hong Kong Government, Esol Education was one of five successful groups amongst 46 who submitted bids for new international school site licences.
 Esol was assigned the former Buddhist Hui Yuan College in Tai Po.